holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     cat /proc/sys/net/ipv4/ip_forward

-If forwarding is on, You will see a `1`.
+If forwarding is on, you will see a `1`.
 If it is not, add a `1` into the file:

 {linenos=off, lang=bash}
     echo 1 > /proc/sys/net/ipv4/ip_forward